Autism Assessment

 • For teens and adults: The process includes a detailed interview, formal assessments of social communication skills, and discussions with a spouse, partner, or others who knew the individual during childhood.

 By taking a personalized approach, we ensure that each assessment provides accurate insights and clear recommendations for next steps.
+RMPS offers parents convenience; while we generally conduct assessments in our Calgary office, we may be able to do some of the assessment process online for families in Calgary and across Alberta.

 Child learning during autism assessment